OmarTheProgrammerrr/spinal-ai-project/README.md

    ```

 4. **Access the application:**
-   Open your web browser and navigate to `http://127.0.0.1:5000` to access the interface.
+   Open the index.html to access the interface. the Flask Server runs on local  `http://127.0.0.1:5000`

 ## Usage Guidelines
 - Fill in the patient details in the provided form.